Make your home resilient

 An underground rainwater reservoir means pristine water for virtually the whole year.

-Make sure you get the right information concerning the plaster for your reservoir, or you will have to fibre-glass it[2]; that is expensive.
+Make sure you get the right information concerning the plaster for your reservoir or you will have to fibre-glass it[2]; that will be expensive.
 What is your rainwater innovation in the face of an increasingly thirsty planet?
-Will you make your home resilient too?

 Workforce at the beehive.